-Alstom in Serbia is interested in the production of electricity from renewable energy sources16.
-November 2012. / News Serbia Energy
+Alstom in Serbia is interested in the production of electricity from renewable energy sources, News Serbia Energy

 Alstom is present in Serbia for more than 40 years, primarily operating in power plants and power generation sector.
 However Alstom offers turbines to wind developers in Serbia and will partner with Edison on new thermal power plant Kolubara B, says Miodrag Jelisavcic Alstom Serbia director.